ansys/pymapdl/doc/examples.rst

 .. image:: ./images/hexbeam.png

-You can then load this vtk file using vtkInterface or another program that uses VTK.
+You can then load this vtk file using vtki or another program that uses VTK.

 .. code:: python

     # Load this from vtk
-    import vtkInterface
+    import vtki
-    grid = vtkInterface.UnstructuredGrid('hex.vtk')
+    grid = vtki.UnstructuredGrid('hex.vtk')
     grid.Plot()